 - Previous incidents of coercion or inappropriate behaviour during contact;

 - The transient or unsettled lifestyle of the parents;

 - The child's behaviour and needs, including medical needs.

 Where any of the above features in the risk assessment, and supervised contact is to continue, the risk assessment must state the specific measures to be put in place to minimise risks.
-The assessment must then be approved and signed by the social worker's Team Manager.
+The assessment must then be approved and signed by the appropriate Team Manager.

 - The agreement should be clear about where the contact must take place and whether any flexibility is allowed for activity or movements within or away from the agreed location;